Nuitka/Nuitka-website/site/pages/website-manual.rst

 #.
 Download and install **Docker** using the `Docker website
    <https://www.docker.com/products/docker-desktop/>`_.

 #.
 Download and install **Git** on your computer.
-For doing that, select
+To do that, select one
-   one of the following ways:
+   of the following ways:

       -  For Mac: download **Xcode** using `App Store
          <https://apps.apple.com/ua/app/xcode/id497799835?l=uk&mt=12>`_.